Aravind-Shajan/autofill-extension/Readme.md

 }

+## Usage Instructions

-Step 1: Obtain a Session ID
+### Step 1: Obtain a Session ID

-    Log in to the IE Hub creditor portal.
+1. Log in to the [IE Hub creditor portal](https://www.iehubportal.com/).
-    Open your browser's Developer Tools (usually accessible via F12 or right-click > "Inspect").
+2. Open your browser's Developer Tools (usually accessible via F12 or right-click > "Inspect").
-    Go to the Network tab and log in to the portal.
+3. Go to the **Network** tab and log in to the portal.
-    Find the request made to the API - (IEProfileAndSubscriptions) and look for the sessionId in the request headers or body.
+4. Find the request made to the API (specifically for `IEProfileAndSubscriptions`) and look for the `sessionId` in the request headers or body.
-    Copy the sessionId.
+5. Copy the `sessionId`.

-Step 2: Update the Session ID in the Extension
+### Step 2: Update the Session ID in the Extension

-    Open the popup.js file.
+1. Open the `popup.js` file.
-    Locate the sessionID inside the fetchUserData function:
+2. Locate the `sessionID` variable inside the `fetchUserData` function:
+    ```javascript

-    const sessionID = "YOUR_SESSION_ID_HERE";
+     sessionID : "YOUR_SESSION_ID_HERE";
+    ```

-    Replace "YOUR_SESSION_ID_HERE" with the session ID you copied from the IE Hub portal.
+3. Replace `"YOUR_SESSION_ID_HERE"` with the session ID you copied from the IE Hub portal.

-Step 3: Use the Extension
+### Step 3: Use the Extension

-    Click on the extension icon in the browser and press Fill Form.
+1. Click on the extension icon in the browser and press **Fill Form**.
-    Enter the Customer ID when prompted.
+2. Enter the `Customer ID` when prompted.
-    The form fields on the active tab will automatically be filled with the customer's data.
+3. The form fields on the active tab will automatically be filled with the customer's data.

-License
+## License

 This project is licensed under the MIT License.